 GETTING BACK ON TRACK

 Weight regain may be due to lifestyle issues such as reversion to poor diet or exercise habits.
 We firmly believe in a team approach and staying engaged with us can keep you on track or get you back on track!
 All weight loss surgeries are tools to aid you with your weight loss, the real success lies in changing your mindset and your lifestyle.
 Dietary, behavioural, psychological and lifestyle factors are always important to look at before considering further surgical intervention for weight regain.
 But, it may be difficult to seek help or advice when you feel as though you have not achieved or maintained your goal weight after surgery.
-You do not need to feel embarrassed or ashamed.
-We are not here to judge you.
 We are here to help and guide you in the right direction.
 Every patient’s circumstances are different, and we will take the time to find the right solution for you, whether it be improving your current situation, or converting to a better, safer and more effective longer-term alternative.